Once you know the beekeeping words, the rest is easy

 abdomen: the posterior segment of the bee containing the honey stomach, stomach, intestines, reproductive organs, and stinger

 ABJ: abbr.
-American Beekeeping Journal.
+American Bee Journal.

 abscond: when an entire colony abandons its hive